-BUT, most of us lose our hope in the middle and become a failure.
+BUT, most of us lose hope in the middle and become a failure.
 That’s where this podcast helps you out.
 It will motivate you throughout your struggle.

-Broken Record podcast is run by journalist and author Malcolm Gladwell in which he and Rick Rubin and former New York Times editor Bruce Headlam interview with the artists.
+Broken Record podcast is run by journalist and author Malcolm Gladwell in which he and Rick Rubin and former New York Times editor Bruce Headlam interview the artists.

 The interview topic revolves around their life, inspiration, and their music.
 If you love inspirational real stories then this podcast is for you.

 Score – The Podcast is run by Epicleff Media and the creators of the hit film Score: A film music documentary.